Web security in Barracuda is built from three related components:

 /********** 1 *************/

-ThreadMutex m; //Create the mutex protecting the dispatcher and server.
+ThreadMutex m; // Protects the dispatcher and server.

 HttpServer server(&dispatcher);

-HttpServCon serverCon(&dispatcher, // Create a listen object that
+HttpServCon serverCon(&server, // Create a listen object that

 80);